marco262/my_wiki/data/dnd/background/sailor.md

 Discuss the nature of the ship you previously sailed with your Dungeon Master.
 Was it a merchant ship, a naval vessel, a ship of discovery, or a pirate ship?
 How famous (or infamous) is it?
 Is it widely traveled?
 Is it still sailing, or is it missing and presumed lost with all hands?

 What were your duties on board -- boatswain, captain, navigator, cook, or some other position?
-W ho were the captain and first mate?
+Who were the captain and first mate?
 Did you leave your ship on good terms with your fellows, or on the run?

 * **Skill Proficiencies:** Athletics, Perception
 * **Tool Proficiencies:** Navigator's tools, vehicles (water)